RaVeR76/The-Kicks-Fix/bugs.md

 No fix found and the bug is still *open* in my Github page

 * **Verdict**
-I tried my best for a few hours looking through Bootstrap documentation & within the Slack Community but no joy.
+I tried my best for a few hours looking through Bootstrap documentation and within the Slack Community but no joy.
 You could do it in previous versions but BS4 is a No No unfortunately.
 I think you can override it in the SCSS of BS but I don't want to mess things up as it's not that important.
 Just would've been a nice wee touch !

 ## **[Bug 3](https://github.com/RaVeR76/The-Kicks-Fix/issues/3)**